 RF Links

 Once you're connected into the AREDN network over the internet, the next step is to add an RF link.
 For that, a second device can be placed outside and connected back to the hAP via CAT5e.
-See the support matrix for more information.
+For example: